 Fostering these connections requires a commitment from senior management and the C-suite to adopt the above styles and rethink their current working culture.

-Keeping remote workers engaged and happy will be worth it in employee productivity and profits.
+This is compounded by the possibility that a fullly virtual work environment — the metaverse — may be on the horizon.
+Keeping remote workers engaged and happy will continue to be worth it in employee productivity and profits.